Potential Financial Steps for T-Mobile Employees in September

 Avoid the drama.
 Book now.

-Open enrollment is coming right up!
+Open enrollment is coming soon!
 Now’s a good time to check on your benefits.

-• Next year.
-You may need to increase your coverage to pay more of the higher upcoming expenses.
+• Next year: You may need to increase your coverage to pay for higher upcoming expenses.

-Do you have unused “use it or lose it” funds?
+Do you have “use it or lose it” funds?

-• HRA = Healthcare Reimbursement Arrangement, which also needs to be used in 2023 (again, with some carryover)
+• HRA = Healthcare Reimbursement Arrangement.
+Funds also need to be used in 2024. (also with some carryover)

-• HSA = Health Savings Account and is NOT “use it or lose it”
+• HSA = Health Savings Account.
+Funds are NOT “use it or lose it” and don’t to be spent this year.

-If you currently have large “use it or lose it” balances, would it make sense to reduce your contribution with open enrollment?
+If you currently have a large FSA or HRA balance, would it make sense to reduce your contribution with open enrollment?

 Replenish Emergency Fund